camercu/oscp-prep/CHEATSHEET.md

 Privileged Account Certificate (PAC) validation is an optional verification process between the SPN application and the DC.
 If this is enabled, the user authenticating to the service and its privileges are validated by the DC.
 Fortunately for this attack technique, service applications rarely perform PAC validation.

-That means that an attacker with the SPN password (or its NTLM hash) can forge a service ticket for any user with whatever group memberships and permissions the attacker desires, and the SPN will commonly blindly trust those permissions rather than verify them with the DC.
+That means that an attacker with the SPN password (see [Kerberoasting](#5.2.4%20Kerberoasting)) or its NTLM hash can forge a service ticket for any user with whatever group memberships and permissions the attacker desires, and the SPN will commonly blindly trust those permissions rather than verify them with the DC.

 We need to collect the following three pieces of information to create a silver ticket: